-Evaluators must determine a compliance baseline from which they can assess the impacts of utility activities.

-Baseline calculations should take advantage of existing market data, and with sufficient funding utilities may also undertake compliance studies of their own.

-Where knowledge gaps still exist, Delphi panels or other determination strategies may be used to estimate compliance rates.

 Ideally, a compliance baseline should be completed every code cycle update.
 However, there is existing precedent of conducting a baseline field study every 6 years, with a Delphi panel employed during the third year when a code is updated.
-This can defer the costs of a compliance study being needed every code cycle update.
+By using a Delphi panel instead of a full compliance study can reduce the total costs of this part of the evaluation.
+Running Delphi panels (especially when they can be done virtually) cost significantly less money than performing field studies, so they are the less expensive alternative to running field studies every cycle.

 Gross Technical Potential

+The gross technical potential of a stretch code support program must be assessed before assigning credit for utility activities.
+This technical potential is calculated based on an assessment of the baseline studies and compliance studies combined with code requirements and future new construction market data.
+Baseline studies and compliance studies are combined with code requirements and expected construction data to determine the total energy left on the table due to non-compliance with the current codes.

+Building energy simulations for prototypical buildings are used to generate potential savings values for each code end use sub-section such as lighting LPD, lighting controls, insulation, etc. Savings provided on a per-unit or per-sf basis individually for each measure.
+The combination of building type market presence, division of energy by end use sub-section for each building type, and compliance rates for each building type end use sub-section would be aggregated to determine the overall noncompliance with energy code.

-.In programs that combine Stretch Code Support with Policy Advancement, non-compliance is already determined in the Compliance Baseline section of the Policy Advancement evaluation.
+In programs that combine Stretch Code Support with Policy Advancement, non-compliance is already determined in the Compliance Baseline section of the Policy Advancement evaluation.
 In the evaluation of Policy Advancement, the difference between Gross Technical Potential and Gross Energy Savings is removing non-compliance.
 This non-compliance becomes a goal of the Compliance Support program, and thus the estimated Gross Technical Potential.
+This guarantees there is not double counting of savings between the Advancement and Support aspects of the program.

+Net Program Savings

-This guarantees there is not double-counting of savings between the Advancement and Support aspects of the program.Evaluators assemble a Delphi panel to determine the impact of compliance program efforts.
-The panel may be comprised of industry experts including building plans examiners, building commissioners, architects, design engineers, mechanical engineers, consultants, or academics. of circuit rider visits for program participants.
-Figure 6
+Evaluators assemble a Delphi panel to determine the energy impact of stretch code compliance program efforts.
+Similar to the Delphi panels used in the code advancement evaluation, the panel may be comprised of industry experts including building plans examiners, building commissioners, architects, design engineers, mechanical engineers, consultants, or academics.
+Data collected to inform savings estimations include collecting surveys, recording number of attendees and number of circuit rider visits for program participants.
+Figure 7 demonstrates methods for determining Net Program Savings through use of a Delphi panel.

+Figure 7: Example graphical flow of Delphi Panel (based on Massachusetts code support evaluation)

-This panel then determines energy code compliance levels under two scenarios:
+The Delphi panel, based on their experience and the data collected, then determines energy code compliance levels under two scenarios:

 Current code compliance once the code support program is in effect.

 Assuming there was never a code compliance support effort.

-Figure 3 illustrates the process that the Delphi panel takes to determine code compliance effects and program impacts.

-Figure 4: Process for energy code compliance determination by Delphi panel